Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 Then, how can it remain in sync?

 1. TTL (Time to live): I only store entries with an expiry time (let's say valid for the next 30 mins).
 So, post 30 mins, browser will re-fetch when entry is asked for.
 2. Incase of IP caching, if the access to IP fails, it can invalidate the entry, so that on retry, we try with DNS again for IP (incase it has changed).

+Client-Side Cache (Browser Cache):
+  Stores web elements like HTML, CSS, images, and other media on the user's device to avoid repeated downloads from the server .
+Server-Side Cache:
+  Commonly used for session handling and reducing load times by storing server responses that are reused for multiple user requests .
+App-Server Cache:
+  Data is stored in application memory, and this cache is used for high-speed access to application data .

 ---
 title: CDN.